GudiVaraprasad/P2P-BuySell/Instructions.md

 ### 6. **Random Role Assignment**

-- [ ] Once the network is formed, each peer should be assigned a random role as either a fish seller, salt seller, boar seller, or buyer.
+- [x] Once the network is formed, each peer should be assigned a random role as either a fish seller, salt seller, boar seller, or buyer.
-  - **Progress:** Roles are currently assigned manually; random assignment of roles is not yet implemented.
+  - **Progress:** Random assignment of roles, product lookup, and transaction handling are completed.

 ### 7. **At Least One Buyer and One Seller**